-Nevada car seat law requires child restraint systems for passengers who are younger than six years old and less than 57 inches tall.
-The car seat itself must be installed securely and appropriate for the child’s size and weight.
+Nevada Revised Statute 484B.157 requires child restraint systems for passengers less than six years old and less than 57 inches tall.
+The car seat must be installed securely and appropriate for the child’s size and weight.

 It is recommended that children remain in car seats until they outgrow them – usually around age three – before moving on to booster seats.
 Drivers cited for failing to properly secure children passengers (NRS 484B.157) face fines or community service.